 China’s innovation within eCommerce will set the standard for markets outside of China.
 First up, in terms of payment security features.
 Alibaba’s “Pay with Your Face” allows you to authenticate payments with a selfie, or the more recent sneak peek of the BUY+ virtual store which Alibaba showcased during Singles Day.
 Buy+ allowed shoppers to transport themselves to NYC and virtually walk the aisles of the famous Macy’s department store to purchase select items.
 Due to the massive scale of China’s e-commerce market, we will definitely see e-commerce innovation come out of China that could set APAC or even global standards

 Imported goods are recognized by Chinese consumers for their attention to quality, health and safety, and even package design.
-Through various online platforms, such as Kaola.com, Tmall Global and JD Global, Chinese consumers now have broad access to products from all over the world.
+Through various online platforms, such as Kaola.com, Tmall Global, and JD Global, Chinese consumers now have broad access to products from all over the world, more commonly referred to as cross-border eCommerce.

 A rising middle class with increasing disposable income and Internet access has fuelled the growth of e-commerce platforms.
 Today, most users still turn to such platforms, however, less out of loyalty than habit.
 As Chinese consumers become increasingly sophisticated, so too have their demands for entertaining brand experiences coupled with great prices.